Reverse Mortgage Did You Know Facts

 - Your current mortgage can be refinanced into an FHA Reverse Mortgage.

 You can buy a new home using a reverse mortgage loan for Purchase*.
-(May not be available in all areas.) * The required down payment on your new home is determined on a number of factors, including your age (or eligible non-borrowing spouse’s age, if applicable); current interest rates; and the lesser of the home’s appraised value or purchase price.
+The required down payment on your new home is determined on a number of factors, including your age (or eligible non-borrowing spouse’s age, if applicable); current interest rates; and the lesser of the home’s appraised value or purchase price.

 It’s important to know all the facts and features of a loan before approaching a lender or a bank.
 If you have questions about whether or not a reverse mortgage loan is right for you, it never hurts to do a little research, or ask a local Fairway Reverse Mortgage Planner.